 Bryant with his daughters Kristen (left) and Lauren duringthe Augusta City Classic Hall of Fame weekend

-Named the Division II AD of the Year for the Southeast Region by NACDA (National Association of Collegiate Directors of Athletics) in the summer of 2007, Bryant was recently selected to the NCAA’s Division II 40th Anniversary Team for his collegiate efforts as a standout men’s basketball player at Belmont Abbey (N.C.)
+Named the Division II AD of the Year for the Southeast Region by NACDA (National Association of Collegiate Directors of Athletics) in the summer of 2007, Bryant was selected to the NCAA’s Division II 40th Anniversary Team for his collegiate efforts as a standout men’s basketball player at Belmont Abbey (N.C.)
 College.
 On Oct.
-5, 2013, Bryant will be inducted into the BAC Hall of Fame.
+5, 2013, Bryant was inducted into the BAC Hall of Fame.

 Highly visible and respected on the local, regional and national levels, Bryant brings an infectious enthusiasm to the university.
 Bryant’s work with the NCAA and USA Basketball has brought national attention to Augusta University Athletics.
 In July, 2012, Bryant was honored by the Minority Opportunities Athletic Association (MOAA) with the Distinguished Service Award, the highest award given by the association.